 What Is HTTPS?

-Nearly everyone who spends time online has encountered the letters HTTP, which typically appear at the start of every URL.
+Nearly everyone who spends time online has encountered the letters HTTP, which typically appear at the start of every web address in their browser.
 HTTP, or Hypertext Transport Protocol, is a universal, text-based protocol that allows clients—individual pieces of hardware or software—to connect with a server and retrieve data for display.
 HTTP is an unsecured protocol, which can mean that data transmitted between client and web server could be vulnerable to hacking, phishing, and other kinds of cyber threats.

 HTTPS changes that.
 This protocol stands for “Hypertext Transport Protocol Secure,” which tells all potential site visitors that the protocol transmitting data between clients and servers carries an additional layer of security.
 Like an SSL certificate, a website with the protocol HTTPS instead of HTTP tells users that data transmitted between the site and the web browser is encrypted and secure.
 The HTTPS protocol works with the SSL certificate.
 When a visitor accesses an HTTPS site, that activates the certificate and triggers encryption of the data being transmitted.